noloader/build-llvm/README.md

 Recipes to download and build LLVM, Compiler front end and Compiler-RT from sources.
 The script builds the latest LLVM from release tarballs, which is version 7.0.
 The script also patches the LLVM 7.0 sources for PowerPC Issue 39704, [Vector load/store builtins overstate alignment of pointers](https://bugs.llvm.org/show_bug.cgi?id=39704) (see [Review D54787](https://reviews.llvm.org/D54787)).

-Testing on Fedora x86_64 reveals no `LD_LIBRARY_PATH` is needed to run an executable.
+Testing on Fedora x86_64 and CentOS PowerPC reveals no `LD_LIBRARY_PATH` is needed to run an executable.
 LLVM fails to build on a old Apple PowerMac G5.

 # Variables